AMReX-Fusion/Furnace/Docs/source/io.rst

 .. index:: amr.check_file, amr.check_int, amr.check_per, amr.restart
 .. index:: amr.checkpoint_files_output, amr.check_nfiles, amr.checkpoint_on_restart
-.. index:: castro.grown_factor
+.. index:: furnace.grown_factor

-Castro has a standard sort of checkpointing and restarting capability.
+Furnace has a standard sort of checkpointing and restarting capability.
 In the inputs file, the following options control the generation of checkpoint files (which are really directories):